flashbots/rbuilder/crates/rbuilder/src/building/builders/parallel_builder/readme.md

-# Merging Builder
+# Parallel Builder
-The merging builder is a block building algorithm that runs key components of building in parallel and attempts to do more sophisticated merging of bundles.
+The parallel builder is a block building algorithm that runs key components of building in parallel and attempts to do more sophisticated merging of bundles.

-It's primary differentiator is that it attempts to identify groups of conflicting orders and resolve them independently of each other and in parallel.
+It's primary differentiator is that it identifies groups of conflicting orders and resolves them independently of each other and in parallel.
 By doing so, we can pipeline the stages of orderflow intake, conflict resolution, and building a final block.

 ## Components and Process Flow
 1. The **[OrderIntakeStore](order_intake_store.rs)** consumes orders from the intake store.